Canon's RF mount explained

 Which RF mount primes and zooms should filmmakers and videographers select when making movies?

-Fotoaparati DSLR v primerjavi z brezzrcalnimi fotoaparati
+Fotoaparati DSLR v primerjavi z brezzrcalnimi fotoaparati: Kateri so boljši?

 Canon lens focusing motor technology

-It's easy to take the technology behind autofocus for granted.
-Find out about the history of Canon's Ultra Sonic Motor (USM) and STM technologies and how they deliver fast, smooth and quiet AF capabilities.
+Find out about the history of Canon's USM, STM and new VCM technologies and how they deliver fast, smooth and quiet autofocus capabilities.

-• Get the newsletter
+Get the newsletter

 Click here to get inspiring stories and exciting news from Canon Europe Pro